MicrosoftDocs/azure-docs/articles/machine-learning/studio/retrain-machine-learning-model.md

 ---
 # Retrain and deploy a machine learning model

 Retraining is one way to ensure machine learning models stay accurate and based on the most relevant data available.
-This article shows how to retrain and deploy a machine learning model as a new web service in Studio.
+This article shows how to retrain and deploy a machine learning model as a new web service in Studio @Classic@.
 If you're looking to retrain a classic web service, [view this how-to article.](retrain-classic-web-service.md)

 This article assumes you already have a predictive web service deployed.
-If you don't already have a predictive web service, [learn how to deploy a Studio web service here.](publish-a-machine-learning-web-service.md)
+If you don't already have a predictive web service, [learn how to deploy a Studio @Classic@ web service here.](publish-a-machine-learning-web-service.md)

 You'll follow these steps to retrain and deploy a machine learning new web service: